 - RPTA 153 – Environmental Interpretation and Outdoor Education

 - RPTA 196C - Rock Climbing

-Please note that these electives are typically offered once a year in either the fall or spring semester.
-Students in the Recreation and Park Management Concentration need 15 units of electives, which is generally five courses.
-Electives in this concentration can be freely exchanged between electives in Community Recreation Management; Park and Recreation Resource Management; and Commercial Recreation, Tourism and Hospitality Management.
+Please note that the above courses are typically offered only once a year in either the fall or spring semester.
+Supportive courses (electives) can be freely exchanged between electives in Community Recreation Management; Park and Recreation Resource Management; and Commercial Recreation, Tourism and Hospitality Management.

 RPTA 100 and RPTA 122 do not count towards the major.